BS in Statistical Science

 In addition to the differences between the majors, keep in mind that the BA degree does include the CLA Second Language requirement, while the BS degree does not.
 If you are planning a BA with a Statistical Practice major, consider completing or starting your second language before you transfer to CLA.
 Be sure to talk with a CLA transfer advisor about any questions you have about completing the CLA Second Language requirement.

 Many of the elective options within the Statistics majors overlap with course requirements for Computer Science, Mathematics, and Economics, making these programs popular choices for double majors or minors.
 Additionally, many students majoring in Statistics take courses or minor in Psychology, Political Science, Communication Studies, Geography, and CEHD’s Family Social Science.
 These are only a few of the many interesting majors and minors on campus so make sure to explore your options.

-Learn more about a major in statistics.
 All liberal arts degrees help CLA students develop their Core Career Competencies, and statistics majors develop specific skills that are applicable to lots of different careers.
 These skills include strong quantitative reasoning abilities, analytical and logical reasoning, statistical analysis abilities, and information management skills.

 Students who take the SuperStrong Interest Inventory receive a three-letter interest code, which identifies their top three areas of interest, work activities, potential skills, and personal values.
 The interest code "IRE" is often associated with this major, however, the SuperStrong assessment can help you understand how your interests connect to a variety of majors and career options.
 You can learn more about common employer types and occupations associated with this major.
 You can also see CLA specific examples of alumni careers below.